IlyaMatsuev/Apex-ChatBot-Hub/docs/types/Classes/ViberReplyKeyboardOptions.md

 **Description**

-The current instance of [ViberSendKeyboardOptions.ButtonInternalBrowser](ViberSendKeyboardOptions.ButtonInternalBrowser)
+The current instance of [ViberReplyKeyboardOptions.ButtonInternalBrowser](ViberReplyKeyboardOptions.ButtonInternalBrowser)

 ---